 God made Him who had no sin to be sin for us, so that in Him we might become the righteousness of God.

-Christ - who is righteous - took on sin - our sin - so that we might become righteous - right with God!
+Christ - who is righteous - took on our sin - so that we might become righteous - right with God - in Christ!
+Not in ourselves!